Vista Group falls deeply into red as Covid-19 impact bites

 READ MORE:

-• Premium - Vista Group International sees 'a mixed bag' of cinema reopenings globally
+• Premium - Vista Group International sees 'a mixed bag' of cinema re-openings globally

 • Cinema, public gathering uncertainty prompts Vista Group to pull guidance, dividend